Configuring GitLab Runner on OpenShift

 Overriding the HOME environment variable

-If creating a custom build image or overriding env variables, ensure that the HOME environment variables is not set to / which would be read-only.
+If creating a custom build image or overriding environment variables, ensure that the HOME environment variables is not set to / which would be read-only.
 Especially if your jobs would need to write files to the home directory.
 You could create a directory under /home for example /home/ci and set ENV HOME=/home/ci in your Dockerfile.

-Watch out for SCC
+Watch out for security context constraints

 In OpenShift 4.3.8 and earlier: